-- 5.1 NHSBT must be informed via clinicalgovernance.odt@nhsbt.nhs.uk when deceased donor or living donor transplant programmes are re-started.
+- 5.1 NHSBT must be informed via clinicalgovernance.odt@nhsbt.nhs.uk.
 The Clinical Governance team will then inform the ODT Hub management team, the relevant Advisory Group Chair, and the ODT Medical Director. - 5.1.1 Units are able to change their donor criteria (e.g. donor age, DBD/DCD donor type) on a monthly basis.
-Please email Mike Gumn and Julie Whitney if there are any queries regarding this process (see 4.13.2 for addresses). - 5.1.2 ODT Hub are unable to record donor criteria for individual patients on the transplant list at this time.

-- 5.1.3 Units must inform the ODT Hub if they wish to remain within organ fast-track schemes (including virology fast-track schemes) or not. - 5.2 NHS Commissioners must be informed. - 5.3 Trust/Board Chief Executive or Medical Director, and communications departments must be informed. - 5.4 Clinicians at referring units must be informed of decisions to re-open transplant programmes. - 5.5 Patients must be informed of decisions to re-open transplant programmes.
+Please email Mike Gumn and Julie Whitney if there are any queries regarding this process (see 4.13.2 for addresses). - 5.1.2 ODT Hub are unable to record donor criteria for individual patients on the transplant list at this time. - 5.1.3 Units must inform the ODT Hub if they wish to remain within organ fast-track schemes (including virology fast-track schemes) or not. - 5.2 NHS Commissioners must be informed. - 5.3 Trust/Board Chief Executive or Medical Director, and communications departments must be informed. - 5.4 Clinicians at referring units must be informed of decisions to re-open transplant programmes. - 5.5 Patients must be informed of decisions to re-open transplant programmes.
 Consider how this will be achieved (e.g. via mail, e-mail, text messaging services, Trust/Board website, patients' associations, etc.).
-For those units who decide not to re-open services at this time, it is appropriate to keep patients on their transplant list (and previously planned living donors) informed of unit decisions.
+For those units who decide not to re-open services at this time, it would be appropriate to keep patients on their transplant list informed of unit decisions.